GaloisInc/salty/examples/CooperativeSearch/README.md

 ## Notes
 * During the simulation for `CooperativeSearch`, you can type '1' or '2' in the Python console running `CooperativeSearch_Simulation.py` to recall UAV-1 or UAV-2 to a home location.
 * See `UxAS/README.md` for notes on how files were set up for UxAS and AMASE.
 * This example requires AMASE.
-AMASE is implemented in Java and is available from [https://github.com/afrl-rq/OpenAMASE](https://github.com/afrl-rq/OpenAMASE).
+AMASE is implemented in Java and is freely available from [https://github.com/afrl-rq/OpenAMASE](https://github.com/afrl-rq/OpenAMASE).
 The path to the main AMASE directory must be defined in environment variable `AMASE_PATH`, e.g. `export AMASE_PATH = ~/Documents/Git/OpenAMASE/OpenAMASE`
 * This example also requires UxAS.
-UxAS is available from [https://github.com/afrl-rq/OpenUxAS](https://github.com/afrl-rq/OpenUxAS).
+UxAS is freely available from [https://github.com/afrl-rq/OpenUxAS](https://github.com/afrl-rq/OpenUxAS).
 UxAS is implemented in C++.
 Clone from the `develop` branch, and follow instructions on the site to build UxAS.
 The path to the UxAS executable must be defined in environment variable `UXAS_PATH`, e.g. `export UXAS_PATH = ~/Documents/Git/OpenUxAS/build`
 * LMCP is the protocol used to exchange messages with UxAS and AMASE.
 LMCP takes a Message Data Model (MDM) as an XML file that defines the types of messages to be exchaged, and creates serialization/deserialization routines and classes to hold message contents in target languages such as C++ and Java.
 You should not generally need to regenerate LMCP messages if you keep AMASE and UxAS updated.
 However, if there is a mismatch between the MDMs used by AMASE and UxAS, you may need to regenerate the message libraries for AMASE and UxAS.
 This is done using LmcpGen.
 LmcpGen is available at [https://github.com/afrl-rq/LmcpGen](https://github.com/afrl-rq/LmcpGen), and you should have it already if you have UxAS running.
 See instructions for LmcpGen and UxAS if you suspect you need to regenerate the message libraries and rebuild UxAS.
+* UxAS, AMASE, and the main simulation used here exchange LMCP messages using ZeroMQ.